Skip to content

 Type Use Case Example

-slash_command Multi-step workflow with 3+ occurrences /ll:cleanup-refs for repeated reference removal
+slash_command Multi-step workflow with 3+ occurrences A proposed new /ll:cleanup-refs command for repeated reference removal

 script_python Complex logic, data processing, external APIs Entity extraction script with argparse